 Being one of the most efficient ways to increase the enterprise's turnover, guidance systems are algorithms developed from big data that seek to predict the rating or preference that a user would give to the item.
-Recommendation systems have become increasingly popular in the recent years utilized in a variety of areas including movies, music, news, books, research articles, search queries, social tags and product in general.
+Recommendation systems have become increasingly popular in the recent years and are utilized in a variety of areas including movies, music, news, books, research articles, search queries, social tags and product in general.

 Big players know their value